Algae products

 Algae popcorn

-In food technology, some ingredients of macroalgae, such as carrageenan, alginate or agar-agar, are already used as thickeners and binders.
-Other health-promoting substances such as fucoidans are used in particular in food supplements.
+In food technology, some ingredients of macroalgae, such as carrageenan, alginate or agar-agar, are already used as thickening and binding agents.
+Other health-promoting substances such as fucoidans are used in food supplements in particular.

-Macroalgae hold great potential and thus we have made it our task to develop products with the use of macroalgae.
-The raw material is either used directly or further processed by extraction, for example.
-In this way, the yield can be optimised or certain components can be isolated.
+Macroalgae have great potential and we have therefore set ourselves the task of developing products using macroalgae.
+The raw material is either used directly or further processed, for example by extraction.
+In this way, the yield can be optimized or certain components can be isolated.

-As part of the Fraunhofer Future Food project, a development centre for food research is being expanded in northern Germany.
-The focus is on research into marine resources and the resulting innovations along the value chain.
-The use of macroalgae is important in this context and could be used in some research tasks.
+As part of the Fraunhofer Future Food project, a development center for food research was established in northern Germany.
+The focus was on research into marine resources and the resulting innovations along the value chain.
+The use of macroalgae was of major importance and sub-projects in this field of research were successfully carried out.